-This off-the-beaten-track private nature reserve in northwest Tasmania may just be the best place to see Australian animals in the wild.
+Mountain Valley Wilderness is an off-the-beaten-track private nature reserve in northwest Tasmania.
+And it may just be the best place to see Australian animals in the wild.
+Fancy some Devils on your doorstep?

-And then, coming from somewhere in the darkness, you hear a strange noise.
-A throaty hiss, perhaps, or the crunching of bones.
-Pressing your face close to the window, you spot it.
-Your visitor has arrived, making its way to your verandah for a late night feast (or technically, since they’re nocturnal, breakfast).
+And then, from somewhere in the black, you hear a strange noise.
+A throaty hiss.
+Movement.
+Maybe the crunching of bone.
+Pressing your face up to the window, you spot it.
+Your visitor has arrived.
+And he’s headed straight for your verandah.

-And a good thing, too.
-For a rather small creature, not much taller than a Jack Russell — but squatter, black-furred, and with a rather dopey-looking expression — it’s a fierce little thing.
-Its jaw could crunch through your thighbone with the same ease with which it chows down the roadkill.
+Probs a good thing, too.
+For pretty small creatures, not much taller than Jack Russells — but squatter, black-furred, and with a dopey-looking expression — these guys can be fierce.
+If he so desired, his jaw could crunch through a human thighbone with ease.

 The best place to see Australian animals in the wild?

-One night there, while Devil-watching, we even saw one of my faayyvourite animals: the tiny spotted-tail quoll, Tasmania’s apex predator.
-(The Devil, though savage AF, is more a scavenger than a skilled hunter in its own right.)
+One night there, while Devil-watching, we even saw one of my faayyvourite animals: the spotted-tail quoll, Tasmania’s tiny, adorable yet motherf*cking fierce apex predator.
+(The Devil, though savage AF, is more a scavenger than a skilled hunter in its own right, though both are considered to share the title of ‘apex predator’ these days.)
 In a matter of seconds, the quoll darted out from hiding, quickly grabbed a treat from our lawn, and dashed away again before its Devil rivals could spot it (pun intended).
 Later, its head popped up above a bush, meerkat-style, for some quick recon.
 I squealed.

 And of course there are also a miscellaneous array of adorable pademelons, possums and Tasmanian native hens casually pottering about the place.
 This is all I really have to say about why I love Mountain Valley.
 It’s a veritable wildlife lover’s paradise.